binarypatrick/binarypatrick.github.io/_posts/2022-12-18-install-pihole-ha.md

 Auto will follow use the last successful connection made, pull or push.

-Congratulations, you should now have a high availabilty Pi-hole cluster!
+Congratulations, you should now have a high availability Pi-hole cluster!